rakhimov/scram/doc/opsa_support.rst

 ================================

 - Redefinition of containers, events, and parameters is an error.
-- Common cause model levels for factors are required.
 - Attributes are not inherited.
 - An empty text in XML attributes or elements is considered an error.